cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

         }
     }
 ```
-A sample application for using Spring Framework and SendGrid on Cloud Foundry can be found [here](https://github.com/cloudfoundry-samples/spring-sendgrid).

 ### Ruby / Rails ###

+[sendgrid-cloudfoundry-rails](https://github.com/laur-craciun/sendgrid-cloudfoundry-rails) is a sample application using Ruby on Rails and SendGrid on Cloud Foundry.

 Get SendGrid credentials from `VCAP_SERVICES` environment variable

 ```ruby